seigfrieds/OurCity/server/README.md

     - The .env files you add should correspond to the environment
       - e.g. .env.development, .env.production

+## IMPORTANT NOTE: ALL COMMANDS ARE WRITTEN WITH PRESUMPTION YOU ARE IN THE /SERVER FOLDER

 ## Running app with Docker
+### 🚨🚨🚨 Docker Desktop should be running, or these will not work. 🚨🚨🚨

 ### Development Environment (HMR)